syncfusion-content/blazor-docs/blazor/treegrid/editing/cell-edit-types.md

 ### Using TimePicker in EditTemplate

-You can able to render [SfTimePicker](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfTimePicker-1.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
-In the below sample, we have rendered  `SfTimePicker` component in `EditTemplate` for the **StartDate** column.
+Render the [SfTimePicker](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfTimePicker-1.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
+In the following sample,  `SfTimePicker` component is rendered in the `EditTemplate` for the **StartDate** column.

 {% tabs %}